venaturum/smsp_bucket_index_formulations/README.md

 ## Models

 The models are described below as they are presented in the thesis.
-The implementation of these models in practice differs; scaling constraints and, in particular, avoiding coefficients that arise by division of bucket length to lower the risk of numerical issues in the solver.
+The implementation of these models in practice differs through scaling constraints and, in particular, avoiding coefficients that arise by division of bucket length to lower the risk of numerical issues in the solver.
 Additionally, certain classes of redundant variables are not created.
 Description of the subsequent models can be found [here](Implementations.md)

 In the following models the problem data is integer and the length of the planning horizon is of sufficient length to admit a feasible schedule.